guccho6w9/SalesWebSystem/README.md

 ## How to use

 - Clone the repository.
-- Install the dependencies.
+- Install the requirements.txt requirements or run instalar_dependencias.bat.
-- Run the development server.
+- Run the django development server.
 - Open your web browser and go to 127.0.0.1:8000/producto/.

 ## Technologies